markryall/jetox/README.md

 # Jetox

+The most [unnecessarily powerful](/markryall/jetox/blob/master/media/jetox.mp3?raw=true) hand dryer ever manufactured.

+It turns out that the product this gem is based on is actually called _JetOz_ but since that is a boring name, we'll stick to what we _thought_ it was called.

 ## Store

-You can purchase jetox related merchandise [here](redbubble.com/shop/jetox)
+You can purchase jetox related merchandise [here](https://redbubble.com/shop/jetox)

 ## Usage